USMAN-FAIZYAB-KHAN/Django-Delights/README.md

-To correct the emojis causing issues in the headings, ensure they are properly rendered in your markdown.
-Sometimes, replacing emojis with their Unicode equivalents resolves the issue.
-Here's your document with updated and corrected emojis:

----

 ![Banner](./Screenshots/banner.png)

 Welcome to the **Django Delights** project!
 This application is a robust inventory management system tailored for restaurants or food-related businesses.
 Built using Django and powered by **Class-Based Views (CBVs)**, it offers an intuitive interface and efficient CRUD operations for seamless management.